 Exchange-traded funds offer a convenient way to invest in sectors or niches that interest you.
 If you expect the financial sector to recover and be a solid grower over the coming years, as our growing population will doubtlessly continue to need financial services, the iShares Dow Jones U.S. Financial Sector ETF

 ETFs often sport lower expense ratios than their mutual fund cousins.
-The banking ETF's expense ratio -- its annual fee -- is a relatively low 0.35%.
+The iShares ETF's expense ratio -- its annual fee -- is a relatively low 0.47%.

-With a low turnover rate of 16%, this fund isn't frantically and frequently rejiggering its holdings, as many funds do.
+With a very low turnover rate of 8%, this fund isn't frantically and frequently rejiggering its holdings, as many funds do.

 What's in it?

-Other companies didn't add as much to the ETF's returns last year, but could have an effect in the years to come.
-Hudson City Bancorp
+Other companies didn't do as well last year, but they could see their fortunes change in years to come.
+Bank of America

 The big picture

-Demand for banking services isn't going away anytime soon, and the public's growing disdain for big banks bodes well for smaller ones (and credit unions).
+Demand for financial services isn't going away anytime soon.
 A well-chosen ETF can grant you instant diversification across any industry or group of companies -- and make investing in and profiting from it that much easier.